 READ ALSO: The Little Things That Paint a Beautiful Marriage

-I asked myself this question on our fifth anniversary and the answer scared me.
-Life would have been empty without the woman whose only desire is for me to be happy and without problems.
-I would have gone through life without the friend who knows me too well to sense the little change in me and vow to make it alright.
-Without her, I would have fought life’s battles alone and probably lose most of them.
+I asked myself this question on our fifth anniversary, and the answer scared me.
+Life would have been empty without the woman whose only desire is for me to be happy and free of problems.
+I would have gone through life without the friend who knows me so well that she senses the slightest change in me and vows to make it alright.
+Without her, I would have fought life’s battles alone and probably lost most of them.
 My arm would have hung in the air without a neck to drop it on—without her.

-When she walked up to me on the sofa a moment ago, raised my hand up and put it around her neck and lied next to me, she asked, “Who are you chatting with that you’re wearing such a long face?”
-I said, “I’m writing the story of us.
+When she walked up to me on the sofa a moment ago, raised my hand, put it around her neck, and lay down next to me, she asked, “Who are you chatting with that you’re wearing such a long face?”
+I said, “I’m writing the story of us.”
 She laughed and asked, “Since when did you become a writer?
-Let me see what you’re writing?”
+Let me see what you’re writing.”
 I turned down the screen of the phone and prevented her from reading it.
 She said, “Liar!”
-She then got up and walked to the kitchen.
+Then she got up and walked to the kitchen.

 —Kingsley, Ghana